-MD Financial Management Inc., the wealth management organization owned by the Canadian Medical Association, released year-end income and capital gains distributions for MD Funds, MD Precision Portfolios™ and MDPIM Pools between December 18 and 29, 2017.
+MD Financial Management Inc. released year-end income and capital gains distributions for MD Funds, MD Precision Portfolios™ and MDPIM Pools between December 16 and 31, 2021.

 Any income earned by a mutual fund is subject to tax if the income remains in the fund.
 Mutual funds are taxed at high rates, so it makes sense to distribute income and capital gains to investors, who will likely be taxed at a lower rate.
 Reducing the tax paid by a fund may contribute to higher returns on investments for investors.

 When distributions are made, investors generally have two options.
 They can:

 - take the distribution as a cash payment, or

 - reinvest the distribution by purchasing more units at the prevailing price.